PavolMilcik/PavolMilcik/README.md

 ##

-## Sources from which I learn.
+## Sources from which I learn how to code.
-<sub>This is an enhanced version of your sentence by ChatGPT-3.5:</sub>

-These are the sources from which I learn how to become a programmer, and to each of them, I extend my heartfelt gratitude for their valuable contributions:
+These are the sources from which I learn how to become a programmer, and to each of them, I extend my heartfelt gratitude for their valuable contributions[^1]:

 * **[Street of Code](https://streetofcode.sk/)**
 * **[Informatika s Misom](https://www.informatikasmisom.sk/)**